 Investors seek to generate investment performance in their portfolios by balancing their risk for total return.
 While equity and bond markets can provide a solid base for a portfolio, alternative asset classes such as real estate have potential to add valuable portfolio characteristics such as reduced market correlation, overall risk reduction and increased portfolio diversification.

-The addition of appropriate allocations to real estate can also assist in achieving:
+The addition of appropriate allocations to real estate has the potential of achieving:

 - Increased generation of income from cash flowing assets